eclipse-archived/ceylon-lang.org/documentation/1.0/tour/dynamic.md

 Interoperation with a dynamic language like JavaScript poses a special challenge for Ceylon.
 Since no typing information for dynamically typed values is available at compile time, the compiler can't validate the usual typing rules of the language.
-Therefore, Ceylon special support for writing dynamically typed code where typechecking is performed at _runtime_.
+Therefore, Ceylon lets us write dynamically typed code where typechecking is performed at _runtime_.

 ## Partially typed declarations